 Previous investments in care management, technology, telehealth, analytics and programs to address social determinants of health have helped ease these providers’ way through the pandemic.
 Some providers that have taken steps along the value-based path expressed a desire to move farther in that direction, while others that had been hesitant to do so have been motivated to reconsider.

-Although the long-term effects of COVID-19 on the healthcare industry remain to be seen, it is becoming steadily apparent that all players must be ready to look at new ways of doing business if they are to stay healthy amid a crisis with no clear end in sight.
+Although the long-term effects of COVID-19 on the healthcare economy remain to be seen, it is becoming steadily apparent that all players must be ready to look at new ways of doing business if they are to stay healthy amid a crisis with no clear end in sight.